fmelosilva/check-framework-sample/README.md

-# Simple testing sample in C
+# Simple testing example in C

 This is a simple sample written in C using [Check Framework](https://libcheck.github.io/check).
 This sample focus on testing some basic properties of an array structure.